space-concordia-robotics/robotics-prototype/README.md

 Lastly, the branch-verification-hook will verify if the names of newly created branches follow our naming conventions explained [here](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Git-Workflow-and-Conventions).
 Note that this hook will only run after entering git checkout <branch-name>, and not when the branch is created.

 ## Extra Info
+- If you want to code in C++ using a Teensy, you will need to read [this wiki page](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Setting-up-Teensyduino).

-You can read about the code formatting guide [here](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Code-Formatting-and-Conventions)
+- You can read about the code formatting guide [here](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Code-Formatting-and-Conventions)

 ### Using Git
 For a quick primer on our workflow using git, [CLICK HERE :)](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Git-Workflow-and-Conventions)